Size: 80 H x 120 W x 2,5 [cm] / 31,5 H x 47,2 W x 1 [in] Year: 2018

 The painting was shortlisted in April 2018 for International Venice Art and Architecture Festival.

-The painting took part in an exhibition of contemporary art, organized by the US Daylighted Gallery: New York – Hyatt Centric Times Square.
+The painting took part in exhibitions of contemporary art – ‘Urban summer’, organized by the US Daylighted Gallery: New York – Centric Times Square, Los Angeles.
+Kromatika 2019 – international exhibition curated by Cosimo Strazzeri – Italy, May 2019.

 Cubism is an early 20th century avant-garde art movement that revolutionized European painting and sculpture.
 In addition, some people say that it’s the most influential art movement of the 20th century.